archetect/archetect.github.io/src/guide/authoring/basics.md

 ## Output

-In addition to the rendering capabilities we'll beging exploring in [Step 2: Archetype Structure](structure.md), Archetect provides multiple ways for outputting to both STDERR and STDOUT.
+In addition to the rendering capabilities we'll begin exploring in [Structuring an Archetype](structure.md), Archetect provides multiple ways for outputting to both STDERR and STDOUT.
 Generally prompts, such as asking for input with the `set` action, and informational messages using the `display`, `trace`, `debug`, `info`, `warn`, and `error` actions print to STDERR.
 The `print` action sends output to STDOUT.
 This provides you tools to design an interactive CLI experience, yet allow select output to be piped to a file.
-Let's try these out:
+Let's start trying these out:

 ```yaml
 {{#include basics_code.md:step_04}}